Get

 Grooming ✂️

-Since they are a hybrid breed, Crested Schnauzers benefit from hybrid vigor, the result of mixing two purebred dogs.
-Miniature Schnauzers are well known for their impeccable health, and this trait is likely to be passed down to your pooch.
-If your dog inherits the coat of the Chinese Crested, you’ll need to pay careful attention to their skin watch out for allergies, and make sure to keep them warm in winter and well-protected from the sun in summer.
-Other than that, they can be prone to eye issues at times and dental problems.
+Miniature Schnauzers are well known for their impeccable health, and this trait is likely to be passed down to your pet.
+If your dog inherits the coat of the Chinese Crested, you’ll need to pay careful attention to their skin, watch out for allergies, and keep them warm in winter and well-protected from the sun in summer.
+Other than that, they can be prone to eye issues and dental problems.

 Minor Conditions